SuperCraftAlex/Ax100---Architecture/README.md

 - 64 bit
 - complex instructions for doing much things in only one clock cycle
 - Easy to create a CPU with using the base core
-- Extandability of the base ISA aich can be implemented in the CPU
+- Extandability of the base ISA wich can be implemented in the CPU
 - Reduced I/O usage
 - Easy to create a system wich contains 1 - 8 CPUs wich should run 80% in parralel
 - Implementation in TC